turingschool/mod-0-curriculum/session5/index.md

         <li>Beach</li>
         <li>Concert</li>
     </ul>
-      <li>Brainstorm two classes of objects in your chosen system.</li>
+      <li>Brainstorm two classes in your chosen system.</li>
       <li>List the attributes for both classes.</li>
       <li>List the methods for both classes.</li>
   </ol>
   <p>Be ready to share with a partner and give/receive feedback.</p>
 </div>

+### Share and Feedback

+In just a minute, you'll be randomly paired with another student.
+The person with the longest last name will share first.

+1. What system did you choose?
+(Museum, Hotel, Beach, Concert)
+1. What two classes did you identify for that system?
+How do you know they are classes?
+(Partner: provide feedback to confirm or adjust)
+1. What are the **attributes** for your first class?
+How do you know they are attributes and NOT methods?
+(Partner: provide feedback to confirm or adjust)
+1. What are the **attributes** for your second class?
+How do you know they are attributes and NOT methods?
+(Partner: provide feedback to confirm or adjust)
+1. What are the **methods** for your first class?
+How do you know they are methods and NOT attributes?
+(Partner: provide feedback to confirm or adjust)
+1. What are the **methods** for your second class?
+How do you know they are methods and NOT attributes?
+(Partner: provide feedback to confirm or adjust)
+1. Switch roles and repeat with second person.

 <a name="homework"></a>
 ## Homework

 This is our final Mod 0 technical session.
-Your assignment between now and Thursday is to find 60 minutes to complete the Mod 0 Technical Assessment.
+Your assignment between now and Thursday is to find 70 minutes to complete the [Mod 0 Technical Assessment](https://fierce-beyond-34376.herokuapp.com).